borgbackup/borg/docs/faq.rst

 Can I backup from multiple servers into a single repository?
 ------------------------------------------------------------

+Yes, this is *possible* from the technical standpoint, but it is *not recommended* from the security perspective.
+BorgBackup is built upon a defined :ref:`attack_model` that cannot provide its guarantees for multiple clients using the same repository.

-Yes, but in order for the deduplication used by Borg to work, it needs to keep a local cache containing checksums of all file chunks already stored in the repository.
+In order for the deduplication used by Borg to work, it needs to keep a local cache containing checksums of all file chunks already stored in the repository.
 This cache is stored in ``~/.cache/borg/``.
 If Borg detects that a repository has been